-Being a consistently successful owner of a small recruitment firm isn’t easy.
-A past history of high billings while working for others isn’t enough to create ownership success.
+Being a consistently successful owner of a recruitment firm isn’t easy.
+A past history of high personal billings can actually get in the way of your firm’s long term success!

 When I moved from high billing employee-recruiter to firm ownership I was suddenly tasked with handling details I didn’t deal with before.
 This included: choosing tools (e.g. ATS, sales, & recruiting tools), implementing a good website & marketing plan, hiring, training & managing staff, billing, accounting, & payroll, leasing office space, etc. It seemed like a never-ending stream of challenges that pulled me away from what I used to do best- making placements.
 Plus, each additional distraction made it harder for me to focus on making placements.
 Can you relate to this?